My Life and Work Principles

 Hello, you may know me as Kyle, Otter, or any number of other nicknames I’ve acquired over the years.
 But I prefer to use the initialism KO in most writing.
 Feel free to call me KO as well!

-In this document, I have included work principles that you might find useful, but most of them are actually life principles.
 As such, think of them in this light, but apply them whenever and wherever you find useful.
 Additionally, here is my most recent Strength Finder exercise report if you’re a more visual learner.

 TIME MANAGEMENT